smbutterfield/ibmt17-18/_02-scales-keys-triads-7chords/2a3-tx-scales.md

 w:do re me fa sol la ti do te le sol fa me re do me fa sol te{% endcapture %}
 {% include abc-example.html number="2" abc=ex2 %}

+### Class Notes

+#### Simple vs. Compound

+- Compound intervals > octave
+- Simple intervals < octave

+    If you see a compound interval, subtract 7 for the simple interval.

+#### Harmonic vs. Melodic

+Harmonic intervals occur at the same time, while melodic intervals occur at different times.
+- Harmonic intervals are vertical
+- Melodic intervals are horizontal
+    - Harmonic and melodic intervals can not happen at the same time.
+    - Harmonic and melodic intervals can both be simple or compound.

+#### Inversions

+ When you invert:
+  - diminihed becomes augmented
+ - major becomes minor
+ - perfect becomes perfect
+   - 4 inverts to 5
+   - 3 inverts to 6
+   - 2 inverts to 7
+   - 1 inverts to 8

+   **All inversions add up to 9.**

+*Music is organized sound.*

+Music is all built around pitch classes.
+Tonality is organizing sound around a central pitch.

+  Not all scales conform to tonality.

+    ex: Whole tone scale

 # Further Reading

 ## From *Open Music Theory*